kylegilman/video-embed-thumbnail-generator/readme.txt

 4. Shortcode inserted into the post content by the plugin.

 == Changelog ==

+= 4.8.4 - January 28, 2023 =
+* Fixed redirect validation error that caused "the link you followed has expired" errors.
+* Updated Video.js to v7.21.1

 = 4.8.3 - January 28, 2023 =
 * Added try/catch when running FFMPEG for better error reporting and avoiding fatal errors on activation.